 Elizabeth Reifsnider is the Nancy Melvin Professor of Pediatric Nursing in the College of Nursing and Health Innovation at ASU.

 Craig D. Thatcher's research interest is in the area of comparative nutrition and the role of antioxidant nutrients in health and disease, particularly as it relates to obesity and insulin resistance.

-Dr. Youngstedt is a professor in CONHI and Health Solutions at ASU, and at the Phoenix VA.
+Dr. Youngstedt is a professor in CONHI at ASU, and at the Phoenix VA.
 His research focuses on non-pharmacologic treatments for sleep and circadian rhythm disorders, and hazards of long sleep.

 Dr. Chen's program of research focuses on developing and implementing tech-based interventions to address behaviors associated with HPV vaccination, HIV/STI, substance abuse and mental health issues in vulnerable populations.